atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 ## Level 3: type-safe data

-_Examples: SQL + DB SCHEMA, JSON + JSON schema, XSD + XML, RDF + SHACL, In-memory data in type-safe programming langauges_
+_Examples: SQL + DB SCHEMA, JSON + JSON schema, XSD + XML, RDF + SHACL, In-memory data in type-safe programming languages_

 Type-safe data means that every value of the data has an explicit datatype.
 It is _strongly typed_ and has a clear _schema_ that describes which properties you can expect in a Resource.